-War in the Middle East and global capitalism
+War in the Middle East and Global Capitalism

 World relations between imperialist and capitalist powers are in an unprecedented state of flux and turmoil.
-The unipolar world dominated by US imperialism that briefly existed following the collapse of the former USSR in 1992 has definitively ended.
+The unipolar world dominated by US imperialism that briefly existed following the collapse of the former USSR in 1991 has definitively ended.
 A new chapter in world history is being written.
-A struggle between contending imperial powers, in particular the US, and China together with Russia is mirrored by regional power struggles.
+A struggle between contending imperial powers, in particular the US, and China together with Russia, is mirrored by regional power struggles.

-Globally there the trend towards the emergence of two tentative, unstable blocs is present.
+Globally the trend towards the emergence of two tentative, unstable blocs is present.
 One grouped around western imperialism – the US, Western Europe, Japan, Australia, and Canada.
 The second involving China, Russia, Iran, North Korea, and others but with tensions and conflicts within both blocs.
 There is also the increasing trend for the strengthening of the expanded BRICS, including Russia and China, as a bloc, shown at the recent summit in Kazan, Russia.

 The summit, involving over thirty countries, was a success for Putin.
 The BRICS is assuming more importance than previously.
 It is an unstable emerging bloc reflecting the new world situation and geo-political situation which is developing.
-Putin’s proposal of allowing none US$ trading between them, although not agreed at this summit, may emerge at some stage as these countries attempt to weaken the domination of the US$.
+Putin’s proposal of allowing no US$ trading between them, although not agreed at this summit, may emerge at some stage as these countries attempt to weaken the domination of the US$.

 The new era of world relations has inevitably brought with it a clash of economic and strategical interests.
 This is now reflected in two major wars currently taking place – in Ukraine and the Middle East.
 Both have assumed features of a global character including the involvement of the main imperialist powers and unstable blocs.

 Western imperialism, capitalism and the ultra-right nationalist regime of Netanyahu in Israel have opened the gates of hell in the Middle East.
 Mass carnage and slaughter is raining down on the masses in Gaza, the occupied West Bank, Lebanon, Yemen, Iraq, Syria, as a regional war is in the throes of unfolding.
 In many respects a regional war is already being fought, with fighting in Gaza, Lebanon, Yemen, Iraq, Syria, and now open bombing raids of a tit for tat character between Israel and Iran.
-Although it is not yet an all-out war between Israel and Iran further developments could draw in other countries including the US in direct military engagements and possibly longer conflicts.
+Although it is not yet an all-out war between Israel and Iran, further developments could draw in other countries including the US in direct military engagements and possibly longer conflicts.

 The Palestinian people for over a year have suffered the brutal onslaught of the genocidal war unleashed by the Israeli regime.
 This followed the bloody attacks by Hamas in Israel on October 7th, 2023.
 The official death toll of over 42,000 masks the scale of the dystopian nightmare which is taking place.
 Tens of thousands more lie beneath the rubble in Gaza and a staggering one million nine hundred thousand Palestinians have been displace.